By Chanté Eliaszadeh | October 8, 2025

 The myth: We can talk about “returns,” “appreciation,” and “investment opportunities” as long as we also mention utility.

 The reality: Marketing materials emphasizing investment returns are direct evidence of the third Howey prong (expectation of profits).
-The SEC reviews websites, Twitter, Medium posts, pitch decks, and private messages.
+Private plaintiffs read websites, Twitter, Medium posts, pitch decks, and private messages just as closely as the SEC once did.

 How to avoid: Focus marketing exclusively on utility and functionality.
 Remove investment language.
 Train team and advisors on compliant communications.
 Document all marketing materials.